ben-burlingham/saa-c02-cfn-exercises/README.md

 ## Disclaimers
 - Most of these can be done on free tier.
 They are very lightweight and should incur very little billing, but please keep an eye on it.
+- Most exercises do not use the principle of least privilege.
 - These are not production ready.
 - These are not production ready.